Why Bitterne Road West?

 ETROs allow schemes to be introduced on a temporary basis in order to assess their impact and effectiveness before a decision is taken on whether or not they are made permanent.
 As such any person may comment on or object to the ETRO being made permanent within six months of it coming into force, or within six months of any subsequent variation or modification to this Order coming into force, whichever may be later.

-All responses must be in writing, stating the grounds on which it is made, quoting the Order title and sent to the Highways Legal Team at Southampton City Council, Civic Centre, Southampton, SO14 7LY or via email to Traffic.Orders.Legal@southampton.gov.uk.
+All responses must be in writing, stating the grounds on which they are made, quoting the Order title and sent to the Highways Legal Team at Southampton City Council, Civic Centre, Southampton, SO14 7LY or via email to Traffic.Orders.Legal@southampton.gov.uk.

 This approach has enabled the Council to move quickly to support active travel and implement schemes that facilitate safe active travel quickly.